 The combined volume of all dams (or parts thereof) that capture and store harvestable rights water cannot exceed the maximum dam capacity.

-Approvals and notifications for harvestable rights dams
+Approvals for harvestable rights dams

 Dams built to capture and store harvestable rights water do not require a water access licence, water supply work approval or water use approval.